mcosovic/JuliaGrid.jl/docs/src/tutorials/modelACDC.md

 julia> system.branch.parameter.resistance
 julia> system.branch.parameter.reactance
 ```
 Moreover, the `acModel` stores the computed branch series admittances in the `PowerSystem` composite type.
-You can access them using:
+We can access them using:
 ```julia-repl
 julia> system.acModel.admittance
 ```